 |19.
 Is free shipping

 recommend a specific battery?

 iGage will not supply batteries.
 Purchase locally or on Amazon.

-The User Manual has pages of suggestions on how to choose an
+The User Manual has suggestions on how to choose an

 can be stored in the radio at once?